ruarq/BaqTracker/README.md

 RECIPIENT_NAME=<the recipients name>
 RECIPIENT_MAIL=<the recipients email>
 ```
-NOTE: There are a few problem when it comes to using @gmail.com addresses to send the mails (you can try it, it may work),
+NOTE: There are a few problems when it comes to using @gmail.com addresses to send the mails (you can try it, it may work),
 but you probably will get an email from Google telling you someone tried to login to your gmail account.

 There are other ways of notifying you when the status has changed, you just have to set them up yourself.